Hi Rich Fans,

 Updated June 21, 1998 - In the weeks before the accident, plans were being made to start a Mitch McVicker Web Page and Mailing List.
 I'm happy to say those plans have finally come to fruition.
 The address for Mitch's web page is http://www.MitchMcVicker.com.
 There you will find information on Mitch's new solo recording (including how and where to buy it), dates for upcoming performances (yes, Praise God, Mitch is performing again), and instructions on joining the mailing list.

 A: Kid Brothers had given the Better Book Room an inventory of Canticle T-shirts which ran out rather soon.
-There are, however, more being made in conjunction with the Legacy Arts and Music Festival.
+There were also T-shirts available during the Legacy Arts and Music Festivals, but none are currently available (other than possibly on eBay, etc).

 Q: Is this an official release or is this a pre-release or promotional-release only for the concerts?
 Updated June 21, 1998